Marin Iorda: Communist turn

 In August 1947, King Michael I was presented by Pas, the Arts Minister, with a list of proposals for induction into Meritul Cultural.
 As a result of this, Iorda received that decoration in the first-class category.
 He was promoted in September, when Pas sent him to take over as chairman of the National Theater Iași (TNI).
 As Iorda recalled later, he was accompanied there by fellow cultural functionaries Ștefan Tita and Nicolae Kirițescu, and had his credentials validated by novelist Ionel Teodoreanu.
 The new season opened on 25 October 1947, premiering Mușcata din fereastră—another play by the late Popa, with Iorda providing the stage direction.
 This time, Iorda sought to "respect the primacy of the text", personally coaching the actors to make sure that no intended meaning was lost.
 The company then ran Molière's School for Wives, Yevgeny Petrov's Island of Peace, Eugène Scribe's Glass of Water, and Ilya Ehrenburg's Lion in the Square—all of which had Iorda as director.
 He subsequently dedicated himself to the project of democratizing theater-going, and, in his own words, experienced "great and durable artistic accomplishments."
 His participation in the cultural life of Iași saw him embarking on various other collaborations: on International Workers' Day 1948, his play Pitpalacul ("The Quail") was performed by both the TNI crew and the local troupe of the People's Theater.
 It was an endorsement of collectivization in agriculture, claiming to show the "true face" of chiaburi enemies.
+In June, his one-act play, Ucenicul, was being performed by an amateur troupe in Sibiu County.

 Iorda's tenure ended on 21 September 1948, when he was moved to the National Theater Craiova.
 At the time, he was also under contract with Ploiești Theater.
 Here, alongside Mia Steriade, he produced Gorky's Enemies.
 Returning to Craiova in early 1949, he embraced Marxist-Leninism in his reinterpretation of Caragiale's O scrisoare pierdută.
 During a "creative session" with the agitprop department in Dolj Region, he spoke about the text as an anti-bourgeois fable, declaring that this had been obscured by "the bourgeois theatrologists" of the Kingdom era.
 Also then, he joined other authors in establishing a Craiova branch of the new Writers' Union of Romania (USR), serving on its leadership committee alongside peasant Crăciun Fotache.
 Its paper Caetul Literar hosted his poem about the communist hero Vasile Roaită, while "workers' artistic teams" took his Pitpalacul into Dolj's countryside, to propagandize among the landless peasants.
 In 1949–1950, Iorda was directing at the new State Theaters in Bacău and Reșița.